Carol L. Boggs: Research and contributions

 Later, Boggs' research continued with her work on both lab-reared colonies (e.g., Colias eurytheme) and natural populations (e.g., Euphydryas editha) of butterflies.
 She has also done long-term studies on temperate montane species at the Rocky Mountain Biological Laboratory, including the locally introduced Gillette's checkerspot (Euphydryas gillettii) and the Mormon fritillary (Speyeria mormonia).
 Her research on S. mormonia in particular led to significant advancements in the understanding of the mechanisms underlying insect life history traits through the integration of knowledge on nutrient resource allocation.

 Boggs' research on S. mormonia in the Colorado Rocky Mountains garnered media interest in 2013 when she used over two decades of long-term data to show how climate change can affect pollinator populations, raising awareness of this important issue.
 She showed that a single climate driver, early snow melt, affected S. mormonia population dynamics in indirect and direct ways.
 First, earlier snow melts led to situations where developing nectar flowers were decimated by early season frost events.
 For S. mormonia, this meant increased competition for nectar and therefore fewer eggs laid at the end of the season.
 In the following year after the eggs overwintered, early snow melts and early season frost events impacted the population once again, but this time directly through mortality of post-diapause caterpillars.
 Combined, the effects of early snow melt in two consecutive years explained as much as 84% of the variation in the population growth rate.
 In a New York Times interview, her co-author on the paper, David W. Inouye, stated that, "It is very unusual for research to uncover such a simple mechanism that can explain almost all of the variation in growth rate of an insect population".
 At the time the article was published, very few studies existed that illustrated the mechanisms whereby climate change can affect species' life history traits and fitness.

 Overall, Boggs' work has mainly focused on determining how environmental variation affects individuals, populations, and species interactions.

 Honors and awards

 Boggs became a fellow of the California Academy of Sciences in 2000 and the American Association for the Advancement of Science in 2001.
 She also served as the Stanford Friends University fellow in Undergraduate Education (2010–2012).
 In 2012, Boggs was awarded the Lloyd W. Dinkelspiel Award for Distinctive Contributions to Undergraduate Teaching at Stanford University.

+Personal life

+For decades, Boggs and her husband, the accomplished evolutionary biologist Ward Watt, took research students nearly every summer to the Rocky Mountain Biological Laboratory in Gothic, CO until his death in 2024.